aeonSolutions/AeonLabs-Site-Logistics-Platform/README.md

 <br>

 **About the Author**<br>
 Miguel Tomás has been researching and implementing technology solutions for start-up businesses and public institutions for the past 20 years.
 To learn more about the author, connect to his LinkedIn profile page using the following web address: https://www.linkedin.com/in/migueltomas/.
-Visit my [publications page](https://aeonsolutions.github.io/publications/) to find out more about published scientific communications in peer reviewed journals.
+Visit my [publications page](https://aeonsolutions.github.io/publications/) to find out more about published scientific communications in peer-reviewed journals.

 <br>

 **A final statement about Mental Health in Science**<br>
 It is found recurrently on the internet news and comments about another scientific researcher, in particular junior and medior researchers, going through some kind of mental health difficulties in particular those associated with sensory overload events.
 Promoted by abusive usage of wireless devices, assembled or modified to actuate at a distance and invisible, causing harm to a victim’s neurobiology.
-This is an old area of knowledge, that now needs to be openly discussed and commented, in a peaceful constructive way towards identification of solutions to all abusive usages of wireless frequency waves (radiation or vibration) in electronic devices.
-Open solutions are the correct path toward safety in usage of all things related to such technologies.
+This is an old area of knowledge, that now needs to be openly discussed and commented, on in a peaceful constructive way toward the identification of solutions to all abusive usages of wireless frequency waves (radiation or vibration) in electronic devices.
+Open solutions are the correct path toward safety in the usage of all things related to such technologies.
 Be knowledgeable to stay safe.

 <br>